 What am I trying to say?

-The Human body is basically a machine!
+The Human body is basically like a machine!
+Yes, I understand we are not a machine.
+I am just using the basic principal of a machine.
 Put fuel in and it runs.
 In our case the fuel is food.
 So if we are a food burning machine it makes sense to use the highest quality food, Right!
 Am I saying fermented foods rich in probiotics don’t matter, no not at all.
 Probiotic rich foods are great for the body, but the food making up the fermented item is more important.
 Probiotics don’t fuel the body!
+If they did we could just eat pills all day and skip the food.
+We need nutrition!

-Our ancestors did not eat fermented foods or any other foods because they were rich in health gaining probiotics.
-Heck they did not even understand basic human biology.
-What they did know, was that if they ate certain foods they had the energy to accomplish the day’s tasks and that often was a matter of survival.
+Our ancestors, I am talking about people say 500 to 2,000 years ago, did not eat fermented foods or any other foods because they were rich in health gaining probiotics.
+Heck, they did not have a deep understanding of human biology.
+What they did know, was that if they ate certain foods they had the energy to accomplish the day’s tasks and stay healthy.
+Which was often was a matter of survival.
 Actually our ancestors had a better understanding of food than many today, they knew quality mattered, not quantity.

 Fermented Foods Are Baby Food!

 Fermented foods are rich in the raw materials we need to function daily.
 First and foremost is that fermented foods are actually pre-digested to a certain level.
-I know, when you think of pre-digested foods you think of baby food and we are not saying fermented foods are baby food or are we?
+I know, when you think of pre-digested foods you think of baby food and we are not saying fermented foods are baby food; or are we?
 In a way they are!
-Baby food is puréed food so the baby without teeth and a fully developed digestive tack can get the most nutrition possible during the most rapid development period of their life.
-The cell walls of fermented foods are softened during the fermentation process and cabbage that is almost inedible when raw is transformed into a delightful sauerkraut after fermenting.
+Baby food is puréed food so the baby without teeth and a fully developed digestive track can get the most nutrition possible during the most rapid development period of their life.
+So how is fermented food like baby food?
+Well the cell walls of fermented foods are softened during the fermentation process and cabbage that is almost inedible when raw, is transformed into a delightful sauerkraut after fermenting.

 The voice of Grandma rings loud, “You are what you eat child, so stop complaining and eat that good food.”